Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Results

 LLM tutors also exhibit higher politeness scores than expert tutors across models, whereas novice tutors show only modest deviations.
 This suggests that elevated politeness is a stable feature of LLM-generated feedback rather than a general property of non-expert tutoring.

 Finally, patterns for agency differ from other linguistic features.
 Some LLMs exhibit lower agentic expression than expert tutors, while others are closer to parity.
-Novice tutors show higher agency scores than experts, indicating that agentic language does not align with tutoring expertise.
+Novice tutors show higher agency scores than experts, suggesting that agentic language does not align with human tutoring expertise.